 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.

-Corinne holds a masters degree in Marriage and Family Therapy from New York.
+Corinne completed her Doctorate degree in Family Therapy in Florida and holds a Masters degree in Marriage and Family Therapy from New York.
+She has co-published numerous articles in her field.
 With a rich experience of 12 years in family and marriage therapy, she is currently serving as a private practitioner with a broad community of clients.